kubeslice-ent/kubetally-installer/README.md

          ```
      - **🐘 PostgreSQL Configuration:**
        - Set the global `kubeconfig` and `kubecontext` parameters:
-         ```yaml
+         ``` yaml
+          global:
+            kubeTally:
+              # Enable or disable KubeTally
+              enabled: true
+              postgresSecretName: kubetally-db-credentials   # Default value, secret name can be overridden
+              # Ensure to configure the mandatory PostgreSQL database settings when 'kubetally enable' is true.
               postgresAddr: ""                         # Optional, can be specified here or retrieved from the secret
               postgresPort:                            # Optional, can be specified here or retrieved from the secret
               postgresUser: ""                         # Optional, can be specified here or retrieved from the secret
               postgresPassword: ""                     # Optional, can be specified here or retrieved from the secret
               postgresDB: ""                           # Optional, can be specified here or retrieved from the secret
          ```

 3. **🚀 Run the Installation Script:**